-2.1 Ideology as a practice, contrasted with political and economic practice.

-political practice = process of producing social relations through the transformation of social action as a raw material.

-ideological practice = process of producing conscious dimensions of subjectivity through the transformation of individual lived experience (raw material) into beliefs.
-Ideology = cognitive: content of thinking.

-cultural practices = process of producing the nonconscious dimensions of subjectivity: personality, dispositions.
-Cultural practices produce habitus.

-theoretical practice = process of producing knowledge of social relations through the transformation of ideology as a raw material.
+- 2.1 Ideology as a practice, contrasted with political and economic practice. - economic practice = process of producing use values through the transformation of nature as a raw material. - political practice = process of producing social relations through the transformation of social interactions as a raw material. - ideological practice = process of producing conscious dimensions of subjectivity through the transformation of individual lived experience (raw material) into beliefs: Ideology = cognitive: content of thinking. - cultural practices = process of producing the nonconscious dimensions of subjectivity: personality, dispositions.
+Cultural practices produce habitus. - theoretical practice = process of producing knowledge of social relations through the transformation of ideology as a raw material.